What Is the Cost of Manufacturing in Mexico Compared to China?

 Conclusion: It is Cheaper to Manufacture in Mexico Than in China

-- Manufacturing Labor is Less Expensive and More Plentiful than China
+- Manufacturing Labor is Less Expensive and More Plentiful than in China

-- There is an abundance of warehousing and manufacturing space on the border of the US & Mexico (particularly in Texas) that is significantly more inexpensive than in China.
+- There is an abundance of warehousing and manufacturing space on the border of the US & Mexico (particularly in Texas) that is significantly cheaper than in China.

-- In light of the current supply chain problems using sea freight, the speed of the arrival of goods from Mexico to the US is perhaps the greatest advantage offered by manufacturing in Mexico.
-In comparison to China, it takes a fraction of the time for your products to reach American warehouses and stores.
+- In light of the current supply chain problems using sea freight, the speed of goods arriving from Mexico to the US is perhaps the greatest advantage offered by manufacturing in Mexico.
+Compared to China, it takes a fraction of the time to reach American warehouses and stores.

-- US buyers, citing poor quality and delays from China, are buying more goods and supplies from factories located in Mexico.
+- US buyers, citing poor quality and delays from China, are buying more goods and supplies from Mexico factories.

 - Due to the US Free Trade Agreement with Mexico, it is relatively inexpensive and almost seamless to move goods across the border.
-Currently, Chinese goods entering the US are subject to high tariffs, which makes the process of transporting them into American markets very expensive.
+Currently, Chinese goods entering the US are subject to high tariffs, which makes transporting them to American markets very expensive.

-- In Mexico, energy costs are comparable to those in the United States, making them both cheaper and more environmentally friendly.
-There is a high dependence on coal in China, and there is a gas shortage, making energy costs high and causing frequent power outages.
+- Mexico's energy costs are comparable to those in the United States, making them both cheaper and more environmentally friendly.
+China has a high dependence on coal, and there is a gas shortage, making energy costs high and causing frequent power outages.

-- The exchange rate for the Peso compared to the US dollar is very favorable, allowing investments in Mexico to go further than investments in China.
+- The exchange rate for the peso compared to the US dollar is very favorable, allowing investments in Mexico to extend further than investments in China.

-- The intangibles of manufacturing in Mexico; easy setup model, protection against intellectual property theft and limited legal liabilities are benefits that are not offered when manufacturing in China.
+- The intangibles of manufacturing in Mexico; easy setup model, protection against intellectual property theft and limited legal liabilities are benefits not offered in China.

 About NovaLink